What is Peer to Peer Recognition Programs?

 Positive Emotions Increase

 The benefits of learning to share one’s feelings with others.
 The present article presents an alternative view on how positive emotions increase workplace productivity, and how these feelings can positively influence performance.
-The author identifies this alternate view within the emerging field of positive psychological science and shows how this alternative view can be situated within the existing understandings of positive emotions and peer group recognition.
+The author identifies this alternate view within the emerging field of positive psychological science and shows how this alternative view can be situated within the existing understandings of positive emotions and peer-group recognition.

 According to this view, individuals tend to be more cooperative when they are in a state of high positive emotions.
 Specifically, the broaden-and-builders theory posits that positive emotions increase people’s temporary thought-action habits, which in turn functionally enhances their durable interpersonal resources, ranging from intellectual and physical to social and religious.
 According to the present author, positive emotions increase people’s pro-social behavior – that is, helping others to succeed, as well as helping oneself to succeed.
 Thus, it follows that higher levels of positive emotion may lead to more pro-social behavior, higher productivity, and more job satisfaction.
 The author further relates these results to social norms of reciprocity, which holds that people who help others succeed increase their own self-worth, which increases the worthiness of those individuals who help them.

 Wellbeing improves when employees feel valued, respected, and supported in their role as workers.
 This is not always an easy task given that many people have to work in a very competitive environment where the rewards for productivity are very little and the pressures to perform are tremendous.
-Recognition and encouragement from co-workers or management can make a huge difference in employees overall health, well-being, and productivity.
+Recognition and encouragement from co-workers or management can make a huge difference in employees’ overall health, well-being, and productivity.
 Employees who are able to openly discuss their problems, concerns, and successes with their peers–or even management–are happier, more productive, and healthier on the job.

-Relationships Strengthen and Grow
+Relationships Strengthen and Grow with Peer-to-Peer Recognition

 Another way that employees feel that they are making progress and the relationships within the organization become stronger is through employee recognition.
-There are many different events and ways in which employees can feel like they are making progress in their career and these can be based on various factors.
+There are many different events and ways in which employees can feel like they are making progress in their careers and these can be based on various factors.
 If an employee feels like they are moving up in their position or their paycheck is going up, recognition is often the easiest way to make that happen.
 Recognition isn’t always based on pay but can be based on a number of other things as well such as an award for outstanding performance or a special recognition occasion.
-No matter what the situation is that you are working in, if your employees feel like they are making progress in their jobs, their chances of advancement increase.
+No matter what the situation is that you are working in if your employees feel like they are making progress in their jobs, their chances of advancement increase.

 Employees, and Organizations, Thrive